Pre-Apprenticeship Cabinetmaker/General Carpenter

 - Students must be able to receive instruction, respond and research in the English language.

-- Applicants must complete a Conestoga College application form
+- Complete Conestoga College application form

-- Applicants who complete the required tests may be invited to return for a personal interview
+- Applicants who complete the required tests may be invited to return for

 - Acceptance is based on a combination of the test results and the personal interview